Fedoraware/Fedoraloader/README.md

 It automatically downloads and injects the latest Fedoraware build into your game.
 Optionally, Fedoraloader can also restart Steam and inject a VAC-Bypass to prevent bans.

-This is a complete C++ rewrite of the old Fedoraloader, which was written in C#.
+This is a complete rewrite in C++ 20 of Fedoraloader.
+The previous version was written in C# and can be found [here](...).

+> [!NOTE]
+> VAC-Bypass is disabled by default to prevent issues with other game.
+Check the options section below to enable it.

 ## Usage

 - Run Fedoraloader as administrator
 - Right click on the tray icon to open the menu
 - Click **Load** or **Load + Exit**
+- Wait...

 ![Preview](.github/assets/Preview.png)